jjtolton/scryer-prolog-python/examples/docker/README.md

 # Docker Example: Scryer-Python Complete Setup

-This example demonstrates a complete end-to-end setup of scryer-python in Docker, from scratch.
+This example demonstrates a complete end-to-end setup of scrypy in Docker, from scratch.

 ## What This Demonstrates